 Phil came to Releasing Potential in 2014 as an apprentice in business administration.
 It quickly became clear that in addition to his admin skills, Phil was a natural at engaging our students, and, as a result of this, Phil’s week is divided between office days and days supporting our Engage groups in Havant and Chichester.

-Richard has been at Releasing Potential since 2012, and in that time has worked as a Mentor and group assistant.
-Richard is now Tutor to an Engage groups based in Chichester.
+Richard has been at Releasing Potential since 2012, and in that time has worked as a Mentor and Group Assistant.
+Richard is now Tutor to an Engage group based in Chichester.
 Richard is qualified in a range of outdoor activities and is a Duke of Edinburgh Award Assessor.
-This enables Richard to deliver the outdoor curriculum to his students without an additional specialist.
-The outcomes for students are excellent.
+This enables Richard to deliver the outdoor curriculum to his students without an additional specialist; the outcomes for Richard's students are excellent.

 Tom is an accomplished sportsman, and plays semi-professional rugby for a local team.
 Tom’s background is in Sports Science and in SEN. Tom leads on our PE provision, and has recently developed the Youth Coastal Rowing Scheme, which delivers nationally recognised qualifications in rowing.
 The YCRS offers our students the opportunity to experience coastal rowing and to gain additional qualifications if they are interested in pursuing this.